boltfi/protocol-v1/docs/Vault.md

 function maxRedeem(address owner_) public view virtual returns (uint256)
 ```

 _See {IERC4626-maxRedeem}.
-     Owner is not contract owner, but the owner of the shares_
+Note Owner is not contract owner, but the owner of the shares_

 ### previewDeposit